danielgolabek/RasaHost/README.md

 # RasaHost

-User interface for Rasa NLU and Rasa Core, that simplify bot development.
+A user interfaces for Rasa NLU and Rasa Core, that simplify bot development.

 ### Features
-- Editor for md files (intents, sotries, domain) in Rasa format
+- Editor for MD files (intents, stories, domain) in Rasa format
-  - Getting started is beyond easy, you just have to specify paths to your md files.
+  - Getting started is beyond easy, you just have to specify paths to your MD files.
   - No migration is needed.
 The tool uses standard Rasa format.
-  - Does not have dependency on Rasa version.
+  - It does not have a dependency on the Rasa version.
 - Logs conversations
   - All logs and conversations are saved in SQLite.
-  - You just have to create and agent and bind it to the host.
+  - You just have to create an agent and bind it to the host.
-  - The logging can be mixed with standar logging to files and console, like Rasa does by default.
+  - The logging can be mixed with standard logging to files and console-like Rasa does by default.
-  - Does not have dependency on Rasa version.
+  - It does not have a dependency on the Rasa version.
 - Testing
   - Chat control
   - Memoization Policy visualization